Veeva Safety Signal supports signal detection for multiple data sources:

 To use Literature as a data source requires a SafetyDocs license.
 Contact your Veeva Representative for more information.

-See Signal Management for more information.
+See Create Safety Investigations for Signal Management for more information.